raindancers/lakeformation/README.md

 # LakeFormation with CDK

-This cdk applicaiton creates a Datalake using AWS LakeFormation, and will provide information about the world.
+This cdk application creates a Datalake using AWS LakeFormation, and will provide information about the world.

 ## Stacks